JesusCasas024/README.md/robotics_programming/bash_shell.md

 # Summary about bash commands.

-In the present markdown I am going to show some commands and explain about their functions.
+In the present file I am going to show some commands and explain about their functions.
-To this I will show a list of commands that you can use when you work with command lines in a program as git-bash and the explanations are added as a review of what I have seen in class.
-So, basically this text function as a summary of the different commands saw in class to learn about programming and start with the basic theory and practice.
+To this I will show a list of commands that you can use when you work with command lines in a program as git-bash and the explanations about what does a command and its way to be wrote are added as a review of what I have seen in class during the first lessons.
+So, basically this text function as a summary of the different commands that I saw in class to learn about programming and start working with the basic theory and practice different activities.
 We have commands with different purpose, it means that we have some divisions depending on the things that you want to do.

-Let us begin with the commands and their respective functions.
-It is neccesary to mention that are some commands with variations, that is because some of them have a specific purpose.
+Let us begin with the basic commands and their respective functions.
+It is neccesary to mention that are some commands with variations, that is because some of them have a specific purpose and come for a same command, they just have some changes to do something related to the first purpose.

 # Commands for directories.